-We are often asked what is different about our project and other backpack programs.
-While we all provide food in some form through the child’s backpack, what is provided with OOTGP is very different.
+We are often asked what is the difference between our project and other backpack programs.
+While we all provide food in some form through the child’s backpack, what is provided with OOTGP is very distinct.

-All of Out of the Garden Project’s food for “Operation Backpack,” is collected, sorted, packaged and delivered from our warehouse in the rear of C3 Church at 300 NC Highway 68 South right here in Greensboro.
-We package two individual meals for a family of four to eat over the weekend plus snacks for the child (6-7 lbs.).
-A typical bag will include pasta, pasta sauce, rice, kidney beans, corn and a mixed vegetable plus a snack pack.
+All of Out of the Garden Project’s food for “Operation Backpack,” is collected, sorted, packaged and delivered from our warehouse in the rear of the Church on 68 at 300 NC Highway 68 South right here in Greensboro.
+We package two individual meals for a family of four to eat over the weekend in addition to snacks for the child (6-7 lbs.).
+A typical bag will include pasta, pasta sauce, rice, kidney beans, corn and mixed vegetables, plus a snack pack.
 In 2012 we distributed more than 100 tons of food to school children and their families through “Operation Backpack.”

 Often-times when people speak of the “backpack program” they are referring to Feeding America’s individual bag of food that is packaged in Tennessee and shipped locally through Second Harvest Food Bank in Winston Salem where local organizations purchase and pick up the food and then distribute these bags to schools.
 This bag of food is considered to be for the individual child and typically contains roughly 3 pounds of food including two juice boxes, two shelf-stable milks, cereal, mac & cheese and individual beef stew or a fruit cup for the child to have over the weekend.
 We are very familiar with these bags because in the summer of 2012, we were selected as Second Harvests Guilford County representative to pass out 5000 of their bags to children in Guilford County.
 When we asked the Guilford County representative why they selected us rather than an agency which uses their bags, their response was that we have a much greater reach in the Piedmont than any other organization providing backpacks.

 Fresh Mobile Markets